Skip to main content

 **Confidentiality**: By submitting your post, you agree to keep the details of the submission process confidential until your post is published.

-**Payment**: Currently, I do not offer monetary compensation for guest posts, but I do offer exposure to my audience.
+**Payment**: Currently, I do not offer monetary compensation for guest posts; however, I do provide exposure to my audience, which receives 1,000- 2,000+ views per month.
 I will create one promotional social media post on the day the blog post is published.
 I post on all social media platforms.

 **Disclaimer:**